A history of police violence in America

 1882–1968: Lack of law enforcement and government intervention during lynchings and murders

-There were 5,000 documented accounts of Black people being lynched across the U.S. South during the Jim Crow era, and it’s been more than 100 years since the first anti-lynching bill was proposed and continues to be debated today.
+There were 5,000 documented accounts of Black people being lynched across the U.S. South during the Jim Crow era.
+While it’s been more than 100 years since the first anti-lynching bill was proposed, a bill that declares lynching a federal crime was not signed into law until March 2022.
 While many Black advocates brought gruesome evidence of the lynchings to the attention of government officials, nothing was done to designate the brutality as a hate crime.
 And while lynching by definition decreased in numbers in the ’60s, modern-day lynching continues.

 [Pictured: Protesters marched on the streets of Washington carrying signs urging control and halting of the lynching of blacks in Washington, 1922.]